JamesAndersonJr/PerfectErrorDocuments/README.txt

 SYSTEM REQUIREMENTS :
 -----------------------------------------------------------------------

-Web Server: Apache 2.x hosted on UNIX/Linux
+Web Server: Apache 2.x (or later) hosted on UNIX/Linux

-PHP: PHP 5.4.x or Later
+PHP: PHP 5.4.x (or later)

 Database: *Not Required*